 You may not realize it, but no matter where you work there are always factors that could put your health and safety at risk.
 Though it is the responsibility of your employer to maintain a safe work environment, being aware of the obvious and less obvious factors that could put you in harm’s way is advised.
 Below is a look at some steps you can take to stay out of harm’s way at work.

 Take Health and Safety Training

 Most employers offer health and safety training to their employees as a means of reducing the potential of workplace injuries or hazards.
-While the lectures, quizzes, and seminars may be lengthy and uninteresting, education is the key to prevention.
+While the lectures, quizzes, safety management systems software, and seminars may be lengthy and uninteresting, education is the key to prevention.
 Listen carefully, ask questions, and keep materials nearby for future reference.

 Take Care of Your Health